bushrascode/CKAD-Exercises/4-app-config-and-security/b. auth-and-admission-control.md

 **2. Disable the 'ServiceAccount' admission controller.
-Note: it may take a few minutes for the cluster to restart**
+Note: it may take a few minutes for the cluster to restart.**

 <details><summary>Solution</summary>